knative/docs/docs/versioned/admin/admin-overview.md

 Use the Installation Roadmap for guidance on installing Knative using the resources and tool choices that best fit your needs.
 You can install using YAML resources, manifests, or CLI tools that include the Knative Operator.

 The Knative Operator is a custom controller that extends the Kubernetes API to install Knative components.
-You can [Install by using the Knative Operator CLI plugin](/install/operator/knative-with-operator-cli.md), or you can install it using manifest resources.

 You can install Knative components in three ways: